sokistar24/7088_cem/.ipynb_checkpoints/Readme-checkpoint.md

-# Introduction to Artificial Intelligence 7088 CEM Module
+# 7088CEM - Artificial Neural Networks

 This section of the Lab would cover Convolutional Neural Networks(CNNs) and Reinforcement Learning
 ## Table of Contents